wazuh/wazuh-documentation/source/getting_started/components.rst

 Elasticsearch is a highly scalable and mature search and analytics engine.
 An Elasticsearch *index* is a collection of documents that have somewhat similar characteristics (like certain common fields and shared data retention requirements).
 Wazuh utilizes as many as three different indices, created daily, to store different type of events:

-- wazuh-alerts: Index for alerts generated by the Wazuh manager each time an event trips a rule.
+- wazuh-alerts: Index for alerts generated by the Wazuh server each time an event trips a rule.
 - wazuh-events: Index for all events (archive data) received from the agents, whether or not they trip a rule.
 - wazuh-monitoring: Index for data related to agent status over time.
 It is used by the web interface to represent when individual agents are or have been “Active”, “Disconnected”, or “Never connected”.